The State Of The World As Seen Through Citi's Economic Surprise Indices

 So, what are the surprise indices saying right now?
 The stories will probably sound familiar.

-In the United States, positive economic data surprises have surged into positive territory and now stand near one-year highs.
+In the United States, surprises surged into positive territory in August for the first time since April.

-The eurozone surprise index has been hovering right around zero, suggesting that economic data are coming in exactly as expected.
+The eurozone surprise index also recently surged into positive territory, too.
+Investors and analysts are now discussing a possible end to the debilitating recession in the currency bloc.

-Economic data in China are still coming in slightly above expectations, though upside surprises are not as big as they were a few months ago.
+Surprises in China turned negative earlier this year and were forced lower by weak second-quarter economic data.
+With the release of the July economic data, surprises are trending back up again, but are still negative.

-Japan’s surprise index shows that after a bit of a mid-year Abenomics hangover, economists have re-calibrated expectations, and now economic data are surprising slightly to the upside.
+Japan’s surprise index shows the clear waning of excitement surrounding “Abenomics,” the Japanese administration’s experimental program of economic stimulus, in recent weeks.

-Economic data surprises in emerging markets have, in aggregate, been negative basically all year.
+Economic surprises in emerging markets have, in aggregate, been negative all year.
 They have rebounded a bit recently, but still remain in the deepest negative territory of all of the surprise indices.

 Business Insider Emails & Alerts